zpoint/CPython-Internals/Interpreter/gc/gc.md

 ### finalizer

-what if the object needed to be garbage collected has defined it's own finalizer ?
+what if an unusual object(which contains cyclic reference) needed to be garbage collected has defined it's own finalizer ?

 before python3.4, those objects won't be collected, they will be moved to `gc.garbage` and you need to call `__del__` and collect them manually